WoraphobSin/WoraphobSin/README.md

 ﻿### Hi there <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
 This is the place where I share my experience from study in University :rofl:

-- 🔭 &nbsp;I’m a new graduated from Silpakorn University
+- 🔭 &nbsp;I’m a new graduated from Silpakorn University.
-- 🌱 &nbsp;I’m currently learning React and API
+- 🌱 &nbsp;I’m currently learning React and API.
-- 💬 &nbsp;Role interested Software Engineer, Software Development (especially Back-End)
+- 💬 &nbsp;Role interested Software Engineer, Software Development (especially Back-End) and Dev.

 🔗 &nbsp;**Connect with me**
 <p align="left">